News and notes on Purdue Athletics

 Purdue unveiled its new Alexander Field stadium and facilities during the 2012-13 school year, but the inaugural season at the new ballpark turned out to be a rebuilding year for the Boilermakers after losing 15 seniors and three junior MLB draftees from the 2012 Big Ten championship team.

 As of July 2014, 10 members of the 2012 championship team have signed with Major League Baseball organizations at some point in their post-college careers.
+Kevin Plawecki, the 2012 Big Ten Player of the year and Purdue Male Athlete of the Year, spent the majority of the 2015 season at the MLB level with the New York Mets.

 Purdue had 13 freshmen and 17 new players see action in 2013, ranking among the national leaders in both categories.
 The Boilermakers failed to qualify for the six-team Big Ten Tournament for the first time since 2007.
 Purdue's five-year Big Ten Tournament streak entering the season had been the longest in program history and best active run in the conference.
 The Boilers' records of 172-110 in all games and 75-51 in conference play were the best in the Big Ten from 2008 through 2012.